fishermenlabs/Treasure/README.md

 # Treasure

-Treasure is a small set of tools on top of Lyft's [Mapper](https://github.com/lyft/mapper) library to convert objects according to the [JSON API](http://jsonapi.org) specification.
+Treasure is a small set of tools on top of Lyft's [Mapper](https://github.com/lyft/mapper) library to map objects according to the [JSON API](http://jsonapi.org) specification.
 If you're not using the JSON API specification, then only using Mapper should be sufficient.

 ## Installation